hubmapconsortium/pipeline-release-mgmt/README.rst

   tag_release_pipeline v1.0

+Most of the script is automated, but Git will ask you for a tag message (by opening a text editor) unless a tag message is given as an argument to this script via the ``--tag-message`` argument.

 To sign Git tags with GPG, append ``--sign`` (and if you want to sign with a non-default key, add ``--sign=preferred@email.address``.)